 Henry v.
 Children's Medical Group, P.A.

 This medical malpractice case, in which the firm represented the plaintiff, resulted in a jury verdict in the Circuit Court for Allegany County in excess of $7,000,000.00, the largest verdict in Allegany County history to date.
 The case was filed by the parents of a severely disabled five year old girl.
-Their daughter was born with a congenital heart defect, but was otherwise perfectly normal.
+The child was born with a congenital heart defect, but was otherwise perfectly normal.
 The congenital heart defect, known as coarctation of the aorta, matures over the first week to ten days of an infant’s life and eventually results in an obstruction of the aorta.
-No sign of the congenital heart defect was detectable at the time of their daughter's birth because the obstructive process had not yet matured.
+No sign of the congenital heart defect was detectable at the time of birth because the obstructive process had not yet matured.

 McConville v.
 Muhammad Afzal, M.D.

-Dr. Afzal of Digestive Diseases Associates placed the feeding tube, but did not confirm the location of the tube within the stomach before releasing Ms. McConville to her home with instructions to use the tube for feeding.
+Dr. Afzal of Digestive Diseases Associates placed the feeding tube, but did not confirm the location of the tube within the stomach before releasing the Plaintiff to her home with instructions to use the tube for feeding.
 When the tube was subsequently used, the sterile abdominal cavity was contaminated, provoking a massive peritonitis and extended hospitalization.
 The jury found that Dr. Afzal of Digestive Disease Associates was negligent in choosing not to check his work before releasing the patient.
 The uncontradicted evidence was that there was a safe, reliable, inexpensive and readily available test to verify tube location and that it would have revealed the stomach perforation.
-Had the perforation been discovered, it could have been readily repaired and McConville’s severe and critical illness would have been avoided.
+Had the perforation been discovered, it could have been readily repaired and the Plaintiff’s severe and critical illness would have been avoided.

 Wichelman v.
 Georgetown University Hospital